Thermoelectric effect: Seebeck effect

 The emf is called the Seebeck emf (or thermo/thermal/thermoelectric emf).
 The ratio between the emf and temperature difference is the Seebeck coefficient.
 A thermocouple measures the difference in potential across a hot and cold end for two dissimilar materials.
 This potential difference is proportional to the temperature difference between the hot and cold ends.
-First discovered in 1794 by Italian scientist Alessandro Volta, it is named after the Baltic German physicist Thomas Johann Seebeck, who in 1821 independently rediscovered it.
-It was observed that a compass needle would be deflected by a closed loop formed by two different metals joined in two places, with an applied temperature difference between the joints.
-This was because the electron energy levels shifted differently in the different metals, creating a potential difference between the junctions which in turn created an electrical current through the wires, and therefore a magnetic field around the wires.
-Seebeck did not recognize that an electric current was involved, so he called the phenomenon "thermomagnetic effect".
-Danish physicist Hans Christian Ørsted rectified the oversight and coined the term "thermoelectricity".
+First discovered in 1794 by Alessandro Volta, it is named after Thomas Johann Seebeck, who rediscovered it in 1821.

+Seebeck observed what he called "thermomagnetic effect" wherein a magnetic compass needle would be deflected by a closed loop formed by two different metals joined in two places, with an applied temperature difference between the joints.
+Hans Christian Ørsted noted that the temperature difference was in fact driving an electric current, with the generation of magnetic field being an indirect consequence, and so coined the more accurate term "thermoelectricity".